 - 1. Participate in the university-wide testing program in general education. - 2.
-Take the area test in business prepared by the Educational Testing Service (ETS) during the last semester of their academic program. - 3.
+Take the area test in business prepared by the Educational Testing Service (ETS) during the last semester of their academic program.
+This test may be integrated into an upper division course and may constitute part of the grade for that course. - 3.
 Complete teacher evaluations for courses taken each semester.